-ITR1 or Sahaj form is the simplest one-page form which should be filed by individuals having an income of more than Rs 50 lakhs.
+ITR-1 or Sahaj form is the simplest one-page form which should be filed by individuals having an income up to Rs 50 lakhs.
 This income can be from the following sources:

-Click the above image to download the sample ITR 1 Form for AY 2017-18
+Click the above image to download the sample ITR-1 Form for AY 2018-19

 In this section you are required to fill your personal details like name, sex, age, residential status, address, contact number, etc.

 Here you can fill in details of income from salary / pension as mentioned in Form 16 or TDS certificate issued by your employer.
 If there was more than one employer during the year then give the details in respect of total salaries received from various employers.
 If you have any interest income or rental income or loss (on account of housing loan interest) from a single house property then you can fill it here.
 In case of loss, use ITR 2.